Lokesh01/Lokesh01/README.md

 Software Developer
 ------------------

-I've been on working on polishing my skills in the field of web-dev and looking for an opportunity to learn more with a friendly and growing organization.
+Passionate web developer seeking opportunities to refine my skills and contribute to a collaborative and thriving organization.

 * 🌍  I'm based in Faridabad,Haryana,India
 * ✉️  You can contact me at [lokeshnegi649@gmail.com](mailto:lokeshnegi649@gmail.com)
-* 🚀  I'm currently working A full-stack [chat app](http://github.com/Lokesh01/chit-chat)
+* 🚀  I'm currently working at a [Hashcube](https://www.hashcube.com/)
-* 🧠  I'm learning Node.js, Express.js basically starting my backend journey
-* ⚡  Looking for an opportunity to put my skills to work.
+* 🧠 Looking for an opportunity to put my skills to work.
 * 🚀  Jack of all trades master of one.

 ### Skills